An overview on deep learning-based approximation methods for partial differential equations: Introduction

-The remainder of this article is organized as follows: In \cref{sec:linear,sec:nonlinear} of this article we make the idea of deep learning-based approximation methods more concrete, where we first focus in \cref{sec:linear} below on deep learning-based approximation methods for linear PDEs and, thereafter, we briefly sketch in \cref{sec:nonlinear} below some key aspects of deep learning-based approximation methods for nonlinear PDEs.
-It should be emphasized that there are a number of convincing numerical simulations which suggest that deep learning-based approximation methods may have the capacity to overcome the curse of dimensionality in the computation of approximate solutions to high-dimensional PDEs, however, there are to date only partial theoretical results regarding the conjecture that such methods do indeed overcome the curse of dimensionality.
+The remainder of this article is organized as follows: In \cref{sec:linear,sec:nonlinear} of this article we make the idea of deep learning-based approximation methods more concrete, where we first focus in \cref{sec:linear} below on selected deep learning-based approximation methods for linear PDEs and, thereafter, we briefly sketch in \cref{subsec:dgm,sec:deepsplitting} below some key mathematical results connected to selected deep learning-based approximation methods for nonlinear PDEs, as well as providing example implementations.
+In \cref{sec:other} we offer a quick overview of the literature on other deep-learning based approximation methods for PDEs.
+Beside deep learning-based approximation methods, there are also several other approaches in the scientific literature not based on machine learning methods to approximatively solve high-di\-men\-sional PDEs.
+In \cref{sec:othermethods} below, we give a short overview of the relevant literature regarding these approaches.
+In \cref{sec:simulations} below, we present some simulations employing the methods introduced in \cref{sec:nonlinear}, illustrating how these methods can be used to obtain satisfactory results when applied to certain very high-dimensional PDE problems.
+It should be emphasized that though the literature contains a number of numerical simulations which suggest that deep learning-based approximation methods may have the capacity to overcome the curse of dimensionality in the computation of approximate solutions to high-dimensional PDEs, there are, however, to date only partial theoretical results regarding the conjecture that such methods do indeed overcome the curse of dimensionality.
 These partial results are briefly reviewed in \cref{sec:theoretical} below.
+An appendix contains the source code used to obtain the simulation results laid out in \cref{sec:simulations}.